sibhy/Terminal-Chess/README.md

 To play:

-1. Download all three files
+1. Download repo as a zip and extract.
-2. Run runthisfile.py
+3. Run runthisfile.py